Tail-less Whip Scorpion

 Scientific name : Euphrynichus bacillifer

-Size : Small (photo is of the small one, no adult photo available)
+Size : Juvenile (photo is of the juvenile, no adult photo available)

 Status : Captive bred